layerfsd/zeroload/README.md

 ## What's the Big Idea?
 In the case of normal DLL injection (Fewer method), only the reflective DLL is loaded via a stealthy method.
 Its dependency DLLs are loaded via LoadLibrary... this means means that if you inject a reverse shell DLL into notepad.exe, it will load suspicious things like ws2_32.dll and other DLLs into the process.

-ZeroLoad is an attempt to completely emulate the Windows loader.
+zeroload is an attempt to completely emulate the Windows loader.
 If you inject a DLL into notepad.exe, -ALL- DLL's should be loaded reflectively and hidden from basic tooling.

 ## What's the Complication?
 Before Windows 7ish this should be relatively straightforward (although some DLLs may be finnicky).
 However in the modern era, there are "API Sets", which are sort of a new DLL forwarding method.
 Just because something says its in user32.dll, again, doesn't mean it really is.
 Instead, the kernel performs a mapping to API Set DLLs and ends up loading hundreds of DLLs, each with a few functions each.